 Use this map to find all places mentioned in the article below.

-Across the market hall is Váci Street, Budapest's most famous pedestrian shopping area lined with overpriced souvenir shops and restaurants catering to tourists with "goulash menus."
+Across the market is Váci Street, Budapest's most famous pedestrian shopping area.
+It's lined with overpriced souvenir shops and restaurants that cater to tourists with "goulash menus."
 Think of it as the La Rambla of Budapest.
 Although it's worth a visit, I recommend that you not spend much time or money here.

 In the late 19th century, most parts of the historic downtown were razed and replaced by bigger, grander buildings that better symbolized the city's elevated status in the Austro Hungarian Empire.
 Magyar is one of those peaceful side streets that retained an air of small-city charm.
-Along here ran Pest's medieval city wall of which bits and pieces have survived—if you catch the concierge at #36 Magyar Street in a good mood, he will let you take a glimpse at the wall's remains inside the building's staircase.
+Along here ran Pest's medieval city wall, of which bits and pieces have survived—if you catch the concierge at #36 Magyar Street in a good mood, he'll let you take a glimpse at the wall's remains inside the building's staircase.

-At the end of Ferenczy István Street is Belvárosi Disznótoros, a standing-only lunch spot that counted the late Anthony Bourdain among its fans.
+At the end of Ferenczy István Street lies Belvárosi Disznótoros, a standing-only lunch spot that counted the late Anthony Bourdain among its fans.
 Like a local, go for a sausage (regular, blood, or liver variety) and pair it with a dollop of mustard and a thick slice of bread.
 There are two old-school bars near each other here that both offer a journey back in time along with low-priced drinks: Ibolya and Grinzingi.
 If specialty coffee is more your speed, try the nearby Madal.

 From here, head to Szervita Square for an interesting melange of architecture.
-The Madonna statue is flanked by a Baroque (#6; built in 1732), a pre-modern (#5; 1911), a Renaissance Revival (#4; 1875), a Hungarian art nouveau (#3; 1906), a Viennese Art Nouveau (#2; 1908), and a Neoclassicist (#1; built in 1820) building.
+The Madonna statue is ringed by a Baroque (#6; built in 1732), a pre-modern (#5; 1911), a Renaissance Revival (#4; 1875), a Hungarian art nouveau (#3; 1906), a Viennese Art Nouveau (#2; 1908), and a Neoclassicist (#1; built in 1820) building.
 Also note the enormous mosaic atop the art nouveau building, whose ground floor is occupied by the hopping À la Maison Grand breakfast restaurant.

 Váci Street terminates in Café Gerbeaud, an iconic café and pastry dating back to 1858.
 Pop in for a pricey cake to appreciate the gilded interior complete with crystal chandeliers, marble-topped tables, and cherrywood paneling.
 In the side of the building is the two Michelin-starred Onyx restaurant, run by the same owners.
-Right outside Gerbeaud is a subway stop of the Millennium Underground, the first subway line on the European continent and currently a UNESCO World Heritage Site (it's still operational!).
+Right outside Gerbeaud is a subway stop of the Millennium Underground, the first subway line on the European continent and currently a UNESCO World Heritage Site (it's still operational).

-Central European University on Nádor Street, an architectural eye candy that delicately blends old and new.
-Around the corner from it is Börze, an Instragram-friendly restaurant with above-average food and views onto Liberty Square, which is known for its dramatic buildings and a controversial WWII memorial.Before you go there, take a detour to see the main building of the
+Before you go there, take a detour for a glance at the main building of the Central European University on Nádor Street, an architectural eye candy that delicately blends old and new.
+Around the corner from it is Börze, an Instragram-friendly restaurant with above-average food and views onto Liberty Square, which is known for its dramatic buildings and a controversial WWII memorial.

 This part of downtown, between Liberty Square and the Parliament building, is a government and financial district.
 Politicians, bankers, and tourists run around these stately streets during the day; come night-time, they get eerily deserted.
 The Parliament is partially open to visitors, and you can see some of its 691 lavish rooms, including the former Upper Chamber, as part of their 50-minute guided tour.